PI-Gorbo/PolyGlots-SomethingAwesome/README.md

 # PolyGlots - SomethingAwesome
-This is the repository of all the files used in my Polyglot project for the Something Awesome assignment for COMP3841.
+This is the repository of all the files used in Sam Gorbatov's (z5360678) Something Awesome project of COMP3841 Overview of the files in this repo by part:

+# Part One

+|